The Johns Hopkins University/National Human Genome Research Institute Genetic Counseling Training Program

 - When appropriate, scores from the TOEFL or IELTS exam.

-Specific inquiries regarding the Program should be addressed to the Director:
+Specific inquiries regarding the Program should be addressed to the Associate Director or the Director:

 Barbara Bowles Biesecker, M.S., Ph.D.